RensTillmann/vim-cheat-sheet/README.md

 "aY		    # creates a register `a` with the current line yanked "AY		    # appends to the existing register `a` and appends the current line to it with yank line command

+# Find & Replace accross many files (recursively)
+vim			# open up vim
+:n **/*.txt		# open all the files that you require (this opens all files in current working directory) qq			# start recording into the `q` register :%s/foo/bar/ge		# do the replacements in the first file, `e` flag is recommended (doesn't return an error if no match was found)
+:wn			# write this file and move to the next one q			# stop recording
+@q			# execute the register (verify it doesn't produce any errors) 999@q			# execute 999 times

 # Find & Replace (substitution)
+:%s/foo/bar/gc	    		# most used replace method
-:s/foo/bar	    		# replace string `foo` with `bar` on a single line for first occurance only :s/foo/bar/g	    		# replace strings `foo` with `bar` on a single line for all occurances :1-3s/foo/bar	    		# replace strings `foo` with `bar` on lines 1 to 3
+:%s/\<foo\>/bar/gc	    	# explicit start with and end with `foo` :s/foo/bar	    		# replace string `foo` with `bar` on a single line for first occurance only :s/foo/bar/g	    		# replace strings `foo` with `bar` on a single line for all occurances :1-3s/foo/bar	    		# replace strings `foo` with `bar` on lines 1 to 3